 8. Volunteer to help others

-If volunteering in person isn’t for you, there are ways to volunteer from the comfort of your own home.
+If volunteering in person isn’t for you, there are ways to volunteer from the comfort of home.
 From offering a listening ear to helping protect ancient trees in your local area, there are plenty of ways you can make a difference.
 To find out more, check out our full guide.

 9. Tackle your book bucket list

-If you don’t have a book bucket list, you’ll find inspiration in our articles; 27 of the best must-read novels and 20 of the best history books.
+If you don’t have a book bucket list, you’ll find inspiration in our articles: 27 of the best must-read novels and 20 of the best history books.

 10. Write a letter to a friend or family member

-If you’d like to make your letters that extra bit more special, consider checking out our introductory guides to card making and calligraphy.
+To make your letters that extra bit more special, consider checking out our introductory guides to card making and calligraphy.

 11. Learn or develop new skills